Partner & Chairman of the Board of Directors

 He has specialized in Pension Advice; Here he is an expert in all matters relating to Pension Funds, Vested Interests, Tax Optimization, Retirement Planning and Leaving Switzerland.

 Marcel is a trained banker and looks back on a long career in the financial industry.
 For more than 30 years he held various managerial positions in national and international Private Banking.
 He initially worked for UBS in the private client business in Mexico and was then responsible for investment fund sales at Bank Sarasin in Germany and Austria for many years.
 He then helped BNP Paribas set up in Argentina and Eastern Europe.
-He then took on responsibility for Private Banking at Commerzbank in Eastern Europe before starting his own business with Chevrolet Consulting GmbH in 2014 as an independent asset and pension advisor.
+He then took on responsibility for Private Banking at Commerzbank in Eastern Europe before starting his own business with Chevrolet Consulting GmbH in 2014 as an independent Asset Manager and Pension Advisor.

 Partner & Chief Investment Officer